lioncash/flywrench-docs/General.md

 This seems kind of obvious, but it should still be explained.

-Exit portals act like a gravity well if the ship is close enough to them and will try to pull the ship into it.
-Problems with this happen when the ship is entering a portal on a side-angle.
-If entering on a side-angle, the gravitational pull will swing the ship around the exit goal a little bit before pulling it into itself.
+Exit portals act like a gravity well if the ship is close enough to them—they pull the ship into themselves.
+Problems with this occur when the ship is entering a portal on a side-angle.
+If entering on a side-angle, the gravitational pull will swing the ship around the exit portal a little bit before pulling it into itself.
 This can waste anywhere between a few milliseconds to around 0.2 seconds depending on how wide the swing is.

 The following webm shows the gravity well effect.
 <video controls muted>